 How to Become a NALFO Officer

-To be considered for the position of NALFO treasurer, please send a letter with the below information to Erica MacKellar.
-A three-member selection committee of NALFO members will review the submissions and choose someone to recommend as part of the slate of officers at the NALFO Business Meeting in Louisville, Ky. on Tuesday, Aug.
-6. The slate of officers will then be voted on by NALFO members present at the business meeting.
+To be considered for the position of NALFO treasurer, please send a letter with the information requested below to Erica MacKellar at [email protected].
+A three-member NALFO selection committee will review the submissions and choose someone to recommend as part of the slate of officers at the NALFO Business Meeting in Boston.
+The slate of officers will then be voted on by NALFO members present at the business meeting.

 Name: